Scanner Component for QR Codes & Barcodes

-The main cross-platform component for scanning QR codes and barcodes on both iOS and Android.
+The main React Native component for scanning QR codes and barcodes on both iOS and Android.

 Overview